 By 1948, Bobrov had cemented himself as the most dominant player in Soviet hockey history to that point.
 He led the Soviet league in goals with 52, with the runner-up scoring just 23.
 In the 1952 Summer Games, he represented the Soviet soccer team and scored five goals in three games.
 Four years later, he starred in the 1956 Winter Games where he scored 9 goals and 3 assists in 7 games en route to leading the Soviets to gold.
 One of the greatest snipers in history, Maurice Richard, remarked “Bobrov is an outstanding individual and a great player.
 I consider him being one of the ten best players in hockey history”.
 When his career was finished, he had scored 332 goals in 189 Soviet league and international games.

-Although Leon Draisaitl is one of the most hyped German prospects ever, he will have to best Erich Kühnhackl.
+Although Leon Draisaitl is one of the most hyped German prospects ever (or was at the time of writing), he will have to best Erich Kühnhackl.
 Voted the best German ice hockey player of the 20th century, Kühnhackl scored an amazing 1,431 points in 774 career German league games.
 Blessed with great size at 6’5″ 214lbs., Kühnhackl was the biggest reason that West Germany was able to remain in the top division in the Olympics in the 70s and 80s.

 In the 1976 Olympics, Kühnhackl was third in points, outscoring Valeri Kharlamov and Czechoslovakian superstar Milan Novy.
 At the 1984 games, he managed to lead the entire tournament in points over future NHLers Slava Fetisov, Pat LaFontaine, Dave Gagner, and Pelle Eklund.